Alex-FSRG/cpython-ios6-armv7/README.md

 ## Install

-You can install this port from Cydia repo https://alex-fsrg.github.io/repo, install .deb file from releases, or build it from Sorce
+You can install this port from Cydia repo https://alex-fsrg.github.io/repo, install .deb file from releases, or build it from Source

 ## Building from Source